Gender Designation Options on PennDOT Driver's Licenses and Photo ID Cards

 If someone has a non-binary gender designation on their driver's license or ID card, can they get a non-binary designation on their U.S. Passport?

-Currently, only male and female designations are available on passports.
 For information on passports, visit the U.S. Department of State's website.